RomainPhilippe/RepData_PeerAssessment1/PA1_template.md

 ##    steps     date interval
 ##     2304        0        0
 ```

-And with the above table, we can see only we have to fill in the steps column.
+With the above table, we can see only we have to fill in the steps column.
 Now we use the mean of each day to fill in the Nas.
 That's why we use the averageStepsByinterval data set in the third session.

+We scan allthe row of the data set with for loop, we detect the line NA.
+We fill the value looking for the mean by internal (data set we've created).

 ```r